- Anzeige -

 2. Checks at the show

-In accordance with official requirements, the VDH shall carry out random inspections of the registered dogs at the exhibition.
+The VDH shall carry out random inspections of the registered dogs at the exhibition.
 If a dog shows one of the characteristics listed below or relevant diseases in the sense of § 10 S.1 Nr.
 2 TierSchHuV during these inspections, the dog must be excluded from the event by the responsible veterinary office or the organizer at his own discretion.

 Dog owners/exhibitors will be informed at the entrance when their tickets are scanned if their animals are scheduled for inspection and directed to the examination rooms in hall 8.
 The inspection will take place before the owners/exhibitors go to the rings.
 The Special Managers will be informed which dogs will be inspected.
 Only after this and in case of proof that the control has taken place and that there are no veterinary concerns about the dog's participation, the dog is allowed to be judged in the ring.